none

 In-Person Field Trips

-Penobscot Marine Museum is happy to welcome in-person field trips with student groups of 10 or more.
-Submit a field trip request here.
+Penobscot Marine Museum is happy to welcome in-person field trips with child groups of 10 or more.
+Submit a field trip request.
 If you are a homeschool family, consider scheduling a family field trip.

 A visit to PMM involves walking between buildings and some exhibits in unheated spaces.
 Please dress for the weather.